markjosephcampbell/Project3/README.md

 ## Data Preparation
 - Tokenized the news data.
-- Applied Lemmatization to the data
+- Applied Lemmatization to the data.
-- Split the data into test and train
+- Split the data into test and train.
-- Built a Random Forest Model
+- Built a Random Forest Model.

 ## Data Analysis
 - Extracted news that was grouped on daily basis and the target variable was generated using the closing and opening prices.